Economy, communities and corporate

-The facilities management team provides duties such as reception, custodian and security across key sites including the Plough Lane, Shirehall, Blueschool House, Moor House, Nelson House and the Town Hall.
+The facilities management team provides duties such as reception, custodian and security across our key sites.
+These include Plough Lane, Shirehall, Blueschool House, Moor House, Nelson House and the Town Hall.

-The communities service delivers information and advice to residents and businesses in Herefordshire and provides legal advice and representation to the council and its services, supports the council's democratic process, civic role and decision making, ensuring the law is correctly applied.
-The service also supports the delivery of a range of cultural services including libraries and museums.
+The communities service delivers information and advice to residents and businesses in Herefordshire.
+It also provides legal advice and representation to the council and its services and supports the council's democratic process, civic role and decision making, ensuring the law is correctly applied.
+The service supports the delivery of a range of cultural services including libraries and museums.

-The cultural services team provides management and monitoring of partnership relationships such as those with Halo Leisure, Courtyard Centre for the Arts, Brightstripe Cultural Health, Visit Herefordshire and external arts organisations, including Arts Council England and the Three Choirs Festival.
+The cultural services team provides management and monitoring of partnership relationships.
+That includes our relationships with Halo Leisure, Courtyard Centre for the Arts, Brightstripe Cultural Health, Visit Herefordshire and external arts organisations, including Arts Council England and the Three Choirs Festival.
 The team also manages museum and archive services and co-ordinates delivery of cultural programmes such as the WW1 commemoration and the City of Culture bid.